CraigClem/SpaceInvader-Game/README.md

 ## Key Learning

 - Getting to grips with Functions, Array Methods and writing conditions.
-As I has no previous knowledge or experience coding I found this excercise to be extremley rewarding and being able to play a game which I had build in just one week instilled confidence to accelerate my development!
+As I has no previous knowledge or experience coding I found this exercise to be extremely rewarding and being able to play a game which I had build in just one week instilled confidence to accelerate my development!

 ### [Play the game Now!](https://craigclem.github.io/SpaceInvader-Game/)